thunderbird/webext-docs/tabs.rst

       :name: [``id``]
       :type: (integer)

       The ID of the tab.
-Tab IDs are unique within a browser session.
+Tab IDs are unique within a session.
 Under some circumstances a Tab may not be assigned an ID.
 Tab ID can also be set to :ref:`tabs.TAB_ID_NONE` for apps and devtools windows.

    .. api-member::